ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 ### Next.

-- Click **Next** all the menus until the end of instalation, and that&#39;s it; R is now in- stalled on thecomputer.
+- Click **Next** all the menus until the end of instalation, and that's it; R is now in- stalled on thecomputer.

-  1.
-## Step 2: Installation ofRStudio
+## Step 2: Installation of RStudio

-(Where R studio is already installed move to step 3)
+(Where Rstudio is already installed move to step 3)

-If you don't have administrator privilege on your computer you will need to call your IT/computer support to install R Studio.First download R Studio by clicking on the link below
+If you don't have administrator privilege on your computer you will need to call your IT/computer support to install R Studio.First download RStudio by clicking on the link below

 [https://www.rstudio.com/products/rstudio/download/](https://www.rstudio.com/products/rstudio/download/)